 The Kilachand Curriculum

-In the second or third year, students examine global challenges with a team of faculty representing multiple disciplines.
-They explore solutions to some fundamental problems facing human societies, such as climate change, global health concerns, and refugee crises that are best understood in an interdisciplinary context.
+In the second and third years, students explore a variety of research methods and scholarly and practical approaches to fundamental problems facing human society that are best understood in an interdisciplinary context.

-Ordinarily, Kilachand students will satisfy a majority of their BU Hub requirements through the Kilachand curriculum.
-Remaining BU Hub requirements will be satisfied from a wide range of available courses within and outside the major or, in some cases, co-curricular experiences.
+Kilachand Honors College is one of three BU Hub Pathways.
+All Kilachand courses carry BU Hub units and the Kilachand curriculum is designed to provide students with a breadth of units across the Hub areas, allowing Kilachand students to satisfy a majority of the BU Hub through the Kilachand curriculum.
+Remaining BU Hub requirements will be satisfied from a wide range of available courses within and outside the major or, in some cases, BU Hub co-curricular experiences.